waiting-for-dev/devise-jwt/README.md

 ```
 For performance reasons, it is better if the `jti` column is an index.

-Note, if you used the blacklist strategy in a previous version you may not have the field *exp.* If not run the following migration:
+Note: if you used the blacklist strategy before vesion 0.4.0 you may not have the field *exp.* If not, run the following migration:

 ```ruby
 class AddExpirationTimeToJWTBlacklist < ActiveRecord::Migration
   def change